Compliance Is The Responsibility Of

 1. Clear and Concise Communication:

-• Develop user-friendly policies and procedures: Avoid jargon and ensure that the language is easily understood by employees at all levels.
+• Develop user-friendly policies and procedures: Avoid jargon and confirm that the language is easily understood by employees at all levels.

 • Regular communication: Keep employees informed about compliance updates, changes in regulations, and best practices.
 Use various communication channels, including email, intranet, meetings, and training sessions.